- Video: False Labour vs Real Labour – How to Tell the Difference Between the Two?

 What to Do If You Have Contractions?

 To minimise the chances of undue stress with repeated hospital visits for what turns out to be false labour, let us tell you what to do if you have contractions:

 - Firstly note the characteristics of the contractions, their regularity (or lack thereof), their intensity and the timing (how far apart they are).

 - Locate the seat of the pains, narrow down on where they are originating from.

 - Practice your breathing exercises.
 It will help even if it is false labour as you get better prepared for real labour pains.

 - Move around and try to find a good seating or lying position, if the pains subside, good and if they don’t, then keep timing them.

-Never feel shy of running to the hospital or calling them in advance to ask for answers to any of your doubts regarding labour.
-In the long run, your embarrassment because of panic is transient, you will laugh over it when you hold your healthy baby in your arms.
+We hope this information helps you when you feel contractions, either real or false.
+Having said that, never feel shy about running to the hospital or calling them in advance to ask for answers to any of your doubts regarding labour.
+In the long run, your embarrassment because of panic is transient; you will laugh over it when you hold your healthy baby in your arms.